Sourdough Cottage Cheese Protein Pancakes

 Be sure to follow my detailed instructions and tips for frying the pancakes so you always get crispy edges!
 I also include substitutions and variations so you can make with other delicious additions like blueberries, chocolate chips, or nuts.

-👉 For another easy high-protein recipe, check out my recipe for Sourdough Chocolate Protein Granola Bars.
+👉 For other easy high-protein sourdough recipes, check out my recipe for Sourdough Chocolate Protein Granola Bars and Sourdough Banana Chocolate Chip Cottage Cheese Protein Muffins.

 👍 Why You’ll Love This Recipe